Evaluating Roth and Pretax Retirement Savings OptionsFebruary 11, 2020

 For someone whose marginal tax rate remains constant from the working years through retirement, choosing between Roth and pretax contributions is a toss-up mathematically,3 but Roth usually wins in a tiebreaker.

 For Xavier, taking the tax benefit now with a pretax contribution may make more sense than the Roth option.
-That’s because he reduces his current taxable income now while paying a higher tax rate and then would make withdrawals later in retirement at a potentially lower tax rate.
+That’s because he reduces his current taxable income now while paying a higher tax rate and then makes withdrawals later in retirement at a potentially lower tax rate.

-Those RMDs could bump Bernard to a higher tax bracket.
+Those RMDs could bump Bernard into a higher tax bracket.
 Qualified distributions from a Roth 401(k) or Roth IRA, on the other hand, would not create taxable income or increase Bernard’s tax rate.
-Therefore, a Roth contribution may be preferable for Bernard to limit the RMD income that would be taxed at a higher rate.
+Therefore, a Roth contribution may be preferable for Bernard to limit the RMD income taxed at a higher rate.
 Since Bernard seems likely to leave assets to heirs, in his situation, it’s especially important to ask a tax or financial planning professional about multigenerational planning.

 Having a meaningful level of Roth assets helps retirees manage taxes effectively.
 Since the Roth 401(k) is a relatively recent development, many people haven’t amassed significant balances and could benefit from building them now.
 (The Roth IRA has been available for more than 20 years, but it has lower contribution limits and restrictions on high-income taxpayers.)

-For people who are unsure which type of contribution may be more beneficial, the tiebreaker should often go to the Roth option.- Roger Young, CFP®, Senior Financial Planner
+For people who are unsure which type of contribution may be more beneficial, the tiebreaker should often go to the Roth.- Roger Young, CFP®, Senior Financial Planner

 A person’s ability to save could be another factor.
 If prodigious saver Patricia can contribute the maximum level to a retirement plan, the Roth option effectively enables her to save more in a tax-advantaged manner.
-Saving the maximum ($19,000 for 2019, or $25,000 for someone over age 50) ultimately results in more after-tax retirement assets for the Roth account than a pretax contribution.
+Saving the maximum ($19,500 for 2020 or $26,000 for someone over age 50) ultimately results in more after-tax retirement assets for Roth contributions than pretax contributions.